grigorescu/binpac_quickstart/README.md

 ==========

-The only difference between this one and the one found on grigorescu's repository is this one creates .zeek file extensions instead of .bro.
-I submitted the commits but they haven't been accepted yet
+The only difference between this one and the one found on grigorescu's repository is this one creates .zeek file extensions instead of .bro, keeping up witht he latest changes the Zeek team has made to their tool

-This follows the update where Bro switched its naming convention to Zeek and will work with the latest Zeek build.
+This binpac_quickstart can be used on the latest stable Zeek build for your plugins

 Cheers!